ampats2008/notion-todoist-sync/README.md

 # Todoist ➡️ Notion Sync

 Recently, I created a serverless function for automatically syncing my Todoist tasks with my Notion Tasks database.
-It employs a unidirectional data flow (from Todoist to Notion) by listening to the Todoist Webhooks API for Todoist task-related events, and will create, update, or delete Notion tasks based on those events.
+It employs a unidirectional data flow (from Todoist to Notion) by listening to the Todoist Webhooks API for Todoist task-related events, and will create, update, or delete Notion pages based on those events.

 This repo contains selected portions of that _private_ project that I have chosen to make public.